acrylplatform/acryl-documentation/en/blockchain/waves-protocol/leased-proof-of-stake-lpos.md

 # 3.2.3 Useful links for leasing

-For Step-by-Step guide to lease your waves, click [here](/en/waves-client/account-management/waves-leasing.md).
+For Step-by-Step guide to lease your acryl, click [here](/en/acryl-client/account-management/acryl-leasing.md).

-For the List of generators click [here](http://dev.pywaves.org/generators/).
+For the List of generators click [here](http://dev.pyacryl.org/generators/).

-For Waves Nodes click [here](https://wavesplatform.com/leasing#nodes).
+For Acryl Nodes click [here](https://acrylplatform.com/leasing#nodes).